marcusgostasson/smartshop/README.md

 ### Copy the Database

-Go to the codebase, copy the code from `smartshop_data_for_mysql`, and add it in MySQL.
+Go to the codebase in the repository, copy the code from `smartshop_data_for_mysql`, and add it in MySQL.

 ### Step-by-Step Guide to Using a Virtual Environment